floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/06-visualization.typ

 == Visualization

 MOSAIK can generate visualizations of the steps in the microservice decomposition process.
-The information extraction step outputs a dependency graph, where the vertices represent the classes (or constants) of the monolith application, and the edges represent the dependencies between the classes.
+The information extraction step outputs a dependency graph, where the vertices represent the classes of the monolith application, and the edges represent the dependencies between the classes.

 #figure(
   image("/figures/extraction.svg", width: 60%),